nasa/isaac/dense_map/geometry_mapper/readme.md

 The most time-consuming part of the geometry mapper is computing the initial poses, which is the earliest step, or step 0.
-To resume the geometry mapper at any step, use the option '--start_step num', where 0 <= num and num <= 7.
+To resume the geometry mapper at any step, use the option '--start_step num'.
 For example, one may want to apply further smoothing to the mesh or more hole-filling, before resuming with the next steps.

 For a given camera type to be textured it must have entries in ``cameras.config`` and the robot config file (such as